kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 - To specify a non-standard API as a `DataSourceRef` of a PVC, [AnyVolumeDataSource feature](https://kubernetes.io/blog/2021/08/30/volume-populators-redesigned/) is used,
 - To specify a cross-namespace `VolumeSnapshot`, a new `VolumeSnapshotLink` CRD is introduced (Please also see [API](#api)),
-- To restrict only allowed `VolumeSnapshot` to be consumed from other namespaces, [`ReferencePolicy` CRD](https://gateway-api.sigs.k8s.io/v1alpha2/references/spec/#gateway.networking.k8s.io/v1alpha2.ReferencePolicy) is used,
+- To restrict only allowed `VolumeSnapshot` to be consumed from other namespaces, [`ReferenceGrant` CRD (formerly `ReferenceGrant`)](https://gateway-api.sigs.k8s.io/v1alpha2/references/spec/#gateway.networking.k8s.io%2fv1alpha2.ReferenceGrant) is used,
 - To actually populate a PV from a `VolumeSnapshot` referenced from `VolumeSnapshotLink` CRD, a populator for each CSI driver is used,
 - As a reference populator implementation, [CSI external provisioner](https://github.com/kubernetes-csi/external-provisioner) is extended to handle the `VolumeSnapshotLink` CRD (Please also see [Populator implementation](#populator-implementation)).